 TGbe editor: Please update following paragraph in this subclause as shown below:

-An AP MLD may add (#13678)one or more affiliated APs (#13679)to the AP MLD .
+An AP MLD may add (#13678)one or more affiliated APs (#13679)to the AP MLD (#13281)(see 6.3.11.2 (MLME-START.request)).
 Each added affiliated AP(#10237) shall be announced through the Basic Multi-Link element (by changing the Maximum Number Of Simultaneous Links (#12619)subfield of the MLD Capabilities and Operations subfield), and through the Reduced Neighbor Report element (by including a TBTT Information field (#13276)with MLD Parameter field for the added AP), in the Beacon and Probe Response frames (#12618)transmitted by other APs affiliated with the same AP MLD.

 TGbe editor: Please add following note in this subclause:

+(#10633)Note:For each added affiliated AP it is recommended that the AP MLD assigns the lowest link ID available at the time the AP is added to the AP MLD, so that the largest assigned link ID is kept as small as possible.

 35.3.6.2.2 Removing affiliated APs

 TGbe editor: Please update following paragraph in this subclause as shown below:

-An AP MLD may remove one or more of its affiliated APs. (#14015)An AP MLD that is an NSTR mobile AP MLD shall not remove the affiliated AP operating on the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).
+An AP MLD may remove one or more of its affiliated APs (#13282)(see 6.3.xxx.2 (MLME-BSS-AP-REMOVAL.request)). (#14015)An AP MLD that is an NSTR mobile AP MLD shall not remove the affiliated AP operating on the primary link (see 35.3.19 (NSTR mobile AP MLD operation)).
 The AP MLD shall announce the removal of any affiliated AP through a Reconfiguration Multi-Link element (see 9.4.2.312.4 (Reconfiguration Multi-Link element)) (#14015)in all Beacon frames transmitted by its affiliated APs, as well as all Probe Response frames it transmits, until the affiliated AP has been removed.

 TGbe editor: Please update following paragraph in this subclause as shown below: